Latest News: Read more

 4498 km / 2795 miles

-The path is being developed to meet National Trail standards and the project involves consultation and agreement with numerous landowners.
-As well as a current track for the path, the newly designated sections have been negotiated to provide for the concept of 'spreading room' extending down to the foreshore and inland to the next boundary, so that where necessary there is space to move the line of the path to allow for erosion, a concept that was not part of the remit of the original national trails, and involves more complex stakeholder agreements to secure this wider access corridor.
-Information on the plans for additions to be opened are on the Natural England and the National Trails websites listed below.
+The route is being developed to meet National Trail standards, involving consultation and agreement with numerous landowners.
+As well as a current track, the newly designated sections have been negotiated to provide for the concept of 'spreading room’.
+This involves an extension of the route down to the foreshore and inland to the next boundary, thus allowing for coastal erosion.
+This was not part of the remit of the original National Trails, requiring more complex stakeholder agreements than have previously been the case.

-A 68-mile (109 km) part of the England Coast Path between Ramsgate and Camber also opened for public use in July 2016.
-Following the Kent coast it visits Deal, Dover, Folkestone, Hythe, New Romney and Dymchurch and heads around the Dungeness peninsula to reach Camber in East Sussex.
-This is a scenic and historic coast and home to the famous 'White Cliffs and the 'Cinque Ports'.
-This part comprises two sections that in December 2015 the Environment Secretary Elizabeth Truss had approved the route for, covering Camber to Folkestone and Folkestone to Ramsgate, while a third adjoining approved route section from Ramsgate to Whitstable is being prepared for public use.
+Ramsgate to Camber 68 miles (109 km).
+This part comprises two sections that in December 2015 the Environment Secretary Elizabeth Truss had approved the route for, covering Camber to Folkestone and Folkestone to Ramsgate, while a third adjoining approved route section from Ramsgate to Whitstable was being prepared for public use.

 Details: